David Serrano-Lozano

 Ph.D.
 Student at Computer Vision Center, Universitat Autònoma de Barcelona (UAB), Spain.

-Fig.1: David mimicking a T-Rex at the American Museum of Natural History.
+Fig. 1: David mimicking a T-Rex at the American Museum of Natural History.
+Light edits done with the model I am currently training.

 Hola!
 I am David Serrano-Lozano (see Fig. 1).